Promo code FLASH15 applied for 15% off!

 Most common formulas explained

-Here is a collection of some of the most commonly used formulas that you may need to use on the exam:
+Here is a collection of some of the most commonly used Real Estate Math Formulas that you may need to use on the exam:

 Capitalization Rate (Cap Rate):